November 21, 2024

 Important: Beware of Punycode Phishing Scams Targeting Crypto Users

-In the past few weeks we have noticed an increased phishing scam attack rate using sophisticated Punycode email addresses.
+In the past few weeks we have noticed an increased phishing scam attack rate using sophisticated email addresses.
 These attacks exploit Unicode characters that resemble standard ASCII characters, creating deceptive email addresses and domain names that are difficult to distinguish from legitimate ones.

-In the past Kraken was already targeted as you can read here, but the problem is still there with lots of other services being selected for this type of refined scams.
+In the past was already targeted as you can read here, but the problem is still there with lots of other services being selected for this type of refined scams.

 The emails targeted for phishing scams are often harvested from various sources, including social media platforms like Facebook or X. Despite Facebook’s claims that scraping email addresses is not feasible, it is possible to extract thousands of email addresses from public pages and profiles.
 These harvested emails are then used by scammers to launch targeted phishing attacks, often leveraging Punycode to disguise malicious domains.